-Silver coins are worth significantly more than their face value.
+They are worth significantly more than their face value.
 A £2 silver Britannia has a melt value more than 5 times its face value.
-In addition, silver coins can possess a degree of numismatic value, which reflects their rarity, age and desirability.
-Limited issue silver coins may be worth more again.
+In addition, they can possess a degree of numismatic value, which reflects their rarity, age and desirability.
+Limited issue coins may be worth more again.
 The face value benefits the buyer by qualifying the coin as capital gains tax free.

 Our 50p and 5p coins are known as silver.
 However they no longer contain any silver at all.
 Instead they consist of cupronickel, a mix of nickel and copper.
 This is far cheaper and more resilient than using silver.
 Silver investment coins like the Britannia consist of 99.99% pure silver.
 While they have a face value, they are not actively in circulation.
 In theory, you can legally spend this coin in the shops, but its £2 face value is less than a fifth of its silver value.

 Vinegar can be used to clean non-valuable coins but is not recommended for pure silver coins.
 The use of vinegar could in fact lower the value of the coin.
 The best bet to clean is with warm soapy water.
 Avoid using a brush as silver can be soft and scratch.
 Instead use a cloth and fingers to rub any dirt away after soaking.